hplp/ai-hardware-project-jason-leon-dj-brian/README.md

 - Leon Vaughan
 - DJ Veliadis

-## Setup
+## Introduction and Setup
+(Intro to project)

 We used the Arduino Nano 33 BLE Sense Board and the OV7675 camera from the Arduino TinyML kit. (include picture below)

-To complete this project, we used multiple free software applications.
+To complete this project, we used multiple free software tools.
 - [Arduino IDE][arduino_website] (Follow instructions to download)
 - [Google Colab][colab_website] (Requires free google account)
 - [Edge Impulse][impulse_website] (Create free account to use)